-During Paul's stay in Corinth, he made tents.
-He was a

-tentmaker by trade.
+During Paul's stay in Corinth he made tents.
+He was a tentmaker by trade.
 Here he compares our human body to a tent.
-Both are temporary dwellings - both are fragile and flimsy.
-Our earthly house was made to fold.
+Both are temporary dwellings.
+Both are fragile and flimsy.
+This earthly house was made to fold.

 I know a lot of you like to camp, but not me!
 I like to camp in a nice hotel.

-My problem isn't sleeping under the stars or enjoying the outdoors - I just hate all the effort that goes into camping.
-You pack up; then set up; then tear down.
-To me camping is a hassle - and so is my body.
+My problem isn't sleeping under the stars, or enjoying the outdoors - I just hate all the effort that goes into camping.
+You pack up; set up; then tear down.
+Camping is a hassle - and so is my body.

-Think of the time, and energy, and money I waste maintaining my body.
-For starters, I have to refuel it three times a day.
-My car runs a week on a full tank...

-You also have to park your body for a few hours each night...
-A body requires frequent oil changes...
-A daily wash and wax...
-And to top it all off, you're constantly driving it into the mechanic for repairs...

-And what really upsets me most about my body is I have to drag it with me everywhere I go.
+Think of the time, energy, and money I waste sustaining my body.
+For starters I refuel three times a day.
+My car runs a week on a full tank!
+You also have to park your body for a few hours each night.
+A body requires frequent oil changes - a daily wash and wax.
+And to top it all off, you're constantly driving it into the mechanic for repairs.
+And what upsets me most about my body is I have to drag it with me everywhere I go.
 My body is like a tent.
-A lot of time, and effort, and energy, and money goes into its upkeep.
+A lot of time, effort, energy, and money goes into its upkeep.
 Bodies are a hassle.

 Paul says that one day we'll swap these temporary, troublesome tents for more permanent structures.
-We've been promised "a building from God."
+Christians have been promised "a building from God."

-When Jesus returns for His Church, we'll receive new, eternal housing - a body made from elements not subject to decay or deterioration.
+We know when Jesus returns for His Church we'll receive new, eternal housing - a body made from elements not subject to decay or deterioration.
 Your heavenly body won't have to be refueled, or rested, or repaired.
-You'll be able to spend all your effort worshipping Jesus.
+You'll spend all your effort worshipping Jesus.

 One day our spirits will be given the keys to hassle-free housing.
-We'll get glorified bodies!
+We'll get heavenly, glorified bodies!